MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ## How to activate Business Process Flows?

 <!-- Occasionally people will see the BPFs used in the kit as disabled due to some issue with their install.
 If this happens and you want to use the features that employ them, for example the [Compliance processes](./governance-components#compliance-processes), you will need to activate them manually. -->
-Occasionally, users may encounter disabled Business Process Flows (BPFs) within the kit due to installation issues.
-In such cases, if you wish to utilize features that rely on these BPFs, you will need to activate them manually.
+Occasionally, users encounter disabled Business Process Flows (BPFs) within the kit due to installation issues.
+In such cases, to utilize features relying on these BPFs, you need to activate them manually.

 1. Browse to the solution with the BPFs and click to view Processes
 1. Find BPFs that are turned off and click their name to open